-4. The MSGin5G Server handles the MSGin5G UE de-registration request as specified in clause 8.2.2 and sends the corresponding MSGin5G UE de-registration response to MSGin5G Client-2a.
+4. The MSGin5G Server handles the MSGin5G UE de-registration request as specified in clause 8.2.2 and sends the corresponding MSGin5G UE de-registration response to MSGin5G Gateway Client-.

-5. The MSGin5G Client-1 sends the MSGin5G UE de-registration response to MSGin5G Client-2a.
-The MSGin5G Client-2a handles the MSGin5G UE de-registration response as specified in clause 8.2.2 and skips all the remaining steps in this clause.
+5. The MSGin5G Gateway Client sends the MSGin5G UE de-registration response to MSGin5G Client-1.
+The MSGin5G Client-1 handles the MSGin5G UE de-registration response as specified in clause 8.2.2 and skips all the remaining steps in this clause.

-6. MSGin5G Client-2b sends an MSGin5G UE de-registration request and the MSGin5G UE de-registration request is handed as in steps 2-5.
+6. MSGin5G Client-2 sends an MSGin5G UE de-registration request and the MSGin5G UE de-registration request is handled as in steps 2-5.

-7. The MSGin5G Client-1 finds that the conditions of sending a bulk de-registration request can be fulfilled, e.g.
+7. The MSGin5G Gateway Client finds that the conditions of sending a bulk de-registration request can be fulfilled, e.g.